AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Text-to-text

-LLMs like Google Bard, Bing Now, and GPT 3.5
+LLMs like Google Bard, BingGPT, and GPT 3.5

 #### Text-to-image